Dr Christopher Berry

 Member of the Experimental Psychology Society (EPS)

-2016 Nominated for the award of Outstanding Personal Tutor, SSTAR Awards, Plymouth University.
+2016 Nominated for the award of Outstanding Personal Tutor, SSTAR Awards, University of Plymouth.

-2014 Nominated for the Postgraduate Certificate in Academic Practice Award of Excellence, Plymouth University
+2014 Nominated for the Postgraduate Certificate in Academic Practice Award of Excellence, University of Plymouth.

 Implicit memory; attention and memory; signal detection models of memory; the relation between repetition priming, recognition memory, and source memory; deception; computational modelling.